EddieC-xiu/Prox-Basket-Fill-Automation/SCALE_STRATEGY.md

 ---

-## How would we keep search / API costs under control?
+## How would you control search / proxy / API costs?

+We’re not using a paid proxy right now — it’s straight to Kroger — so “cost” here is mostly **API calls, rate limits, and optional AI**.

 1. **Cache longer when it’s safe** — groceries don’t need sub-minute freshness for everything.
-Longer TTL = fewer paid-ish API calls.
+Longer TTL = fewer API calls.

 2. **Dedup inside one basket** — we already search `"milk"` once if it appears twice; we’d keep doing that.